21-Day Sea to Source Course

 Overview

-This 21-day sea to source course offers teenagers from diverse backgrounds a thrilling and educational journey along some of the most scenic landscapes California has to offer.
-This trip includes sea kayaking on the stunning San Francisco Bay, backpacking through the iconic Sierras of Northern California, and whitewater rafting on the South fork of the American River.
+This expedition includes sea kayaking on the stunning Tomales Bay near Point Reyes, whitewater rafting on the South Fork of the American River while base-camping at ETC River Camp in Lotus, and backpacking through the iconic Sierra Nevadas.
 Students will learn how watersheds link the mountains to the sea and connect the wilderness to our homes.
-Participants gain outdoor skills, become environmental stewards and discover the leader within them all.
+Participants gain outdoor skills, become environmental stewards, and discover the leader within them all.
+On day 21 of their journey, students will return to San Francisco to a graduation ceremony with loved ones.

 Itinerary